johan162/hpdf_table/docs/ContentLabelCallbacks.md

 3. **`col`**: The cell column

 It is possible to specify a callback to adjust content, style, and labels.
-A callback function can be specfied either for both the entire table as well as individual cells.
+A callback function can be specified either for both the entire table or for individual cells.
 The API to specify these callbacks are:

 1. `hpdftbl_set_content_cb()`:
    Specify a content callback for the entire table.